billhennessy/blog-chunky/content/post/2021/spitirual-warfare-pray-for-father-altman.md

 > Jesus said this while teaching in the synagogue in Capernaum.
 On hearing it, many of His disciples said, “This is a difficult teaching.
 Who can accept it?” . . .
 From that time on many of His disciples turned back and no longer walked with Him.
 (John 6:59-60,66)

 Most Catholic bishops are more afraid of being rejected by the world than they are of going to hell for eternity.
-They
+They seek the praise of men even if it means losing friendship with Christ.

+Does Bishop Callahan not know that you cannot be a friend of Jesus and of the world?

+> "If the world hates you, keep in mind that it hated me first."
+(John 15:18)

+>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI4MDk0OTQ2OCwtMTExODM5ODUyMl19
+eyJoaXN0b3J5IjpbLTExMjA5OTkzMjYsLTExMTgzOTg1MjJdfQ
+==
 -->